LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ```

-One problem, however, is the parts of the library that require direct access to external hardware.
+One problem, however, is the parts of the (+mrp)-library that require direct access to external hardware.
 These are, for example, the `MRPHal` and `MRPHalRest` modules, which are required to read out sensors connected via the network.
 Two different approaches were used here.
 In the case of local development, the test runs were carried out on a (+pc) that can reach the network hardware and thus the test run could be carried out with real data.

 In the other scenario, the tests are to be carried out before a new release in the repository on the basis of `Github Actions`[@GithubActions].
 Here there is the possibility to host local runner software, which then has access to the hardware, but then a (+pc) must be permanently available for this task.
 Instead, the hardware sensors were simulated by software and executed via virtualisation on the systems provided by `Github Actions`[@GithubActions].